misterjedu/jd-android-form-validator/README.md

 Validating input fields and forms in android is a a bit of an hassle, and most times, you'd have to write lots of codes every single time.
 I made a simple convenience class for myself to handle every single validation I will ever need (at least for now), and now I'm making it a library.
 It's very easy to use, yet very powerful.

 Once you set it up once, you'll find it easy and very convinient to use in most of your projects.
+You can check out the sample project (link below) to see a real implementation.

 # Usage